What is play therapy?

 What is the evidence that play therapy works?

-PTUK's clinical evidence base, containing over 12,000 cases, shows that between 77% and 84% of children show a positive change through the use of play and creative arts therapies when delivered to PTUK standards.
-(PTUK website)
+Clinical evidence, containing over 12,000 cases, shows that between 77% and 84% of children show a positive change through the use of play and creative arts therapies.

 The principles of non directive play